 Yogurt Parfait

 Total Time 5 minutes

-Yogurt Parfait is an insanely easy breakfast and simple recipe made by layering creamy yogurt with fresh raspberries and strawberries, then topping with granola and a drizzle of sweet honey.
-It’s fast, healthy, and easy which makes it the PERFECT breakfast to make on the go on busy weekdays.
+This parfait is an insanely easy breakfast.
+It’s a simple recipe made by layering creamy yogurt with fresh raspberries and strawberries, then topping with granola and a drizzle of sweet honey.
+It’s fast, healthy, and easy, which makes it the PERFECT breakfast to make on the go on busy weekdays.
+And breakfast for a crowd couldn’t get any easier – just layout the ingredients individually (plus some other options) and let everyone build their own parfaits!

+Yogurt Parfait